Aloha Dream Date #2

 The Big Island is 93 miles (150 km) across, with a land area of more than 4000 square miles, and is the largest of the Hawaiian Islands.
 Mauna Kea is the highest peak in the Hawaii Islands (13,803 ft (4,207 m) above sea level) earning its reputation as one of the best sites in the world for astronomical observation.
 The average high temperature during the day in August is a comfortable 83°F, followed by cooler nights at around 70°F!
 All this - and more: volcanoes, rain forests, trade winds, surfing, stargazing, no off-season, and rich cultural and historical treasures.

-This is the dramatic landscape we visit this August, during the Full Moon - to photograph the nocturnal beauty of Hawai'i!
+This is the dramatic landscape we visit, during the Full "Blue" Moon - to photograph the nocturnal beauty of Hawai'i!
 Our home base for most of the Workshop is the harbor town of Hilo where we meet for a classroom session on the first night, followed by Night Photography (NPy) around "Old Hilo Town."
 The second night, following classroom section in the Village of Volcano, we photograph at such sites as Volcanoes National Park and Kilauea caldera.

 This Workshop includes "A History of Night Photography" lecture - a 90 minute program, in which we travel from Daguerreotype to digital, in a decade-by-decade survey of night photography and the technological advances that made it ever more possible and popular in the modern psyche.
 It is always an informative, entertaining and inspiring program!